sfomuseum/go-libraryofcongress/README.md

 ### parse-lcsh

-`parse-lcsh` is a command-line tool to parse the Library of Congress Subject Headings (`lcsh.both.ndjson`) file and output CSV-encoded subject heading ID and (English) label data.
+`parse-lcsh` is a command-line tool to parse the Library of Congress Subject Headings (`lcsh.both.ndjson`) Subject Headings file and output CSV-encoded subject heading ID and (English) label data.

 For example: